With its emphasis on faith, service and fun, AHG has long supported America’s shining symbol of freedom

-CINCINNATI, Ohio — Today, on Flag Day—when we commemorate the date in 1777 when the United States approved the design of its first national flag— American Heritage Girls (AHG, www.americanheritagegirls.org) stands proudly behind this shining symbol of our country and of the freedoms we enjoy as Americans.
+CINCINNATI, Ohio — Today, on Flag Day — when America commemorates the date in 1777 when the country approved the design of its first national flag — American Heritage Girls (AHG, www.americanheritagegirls.org) stands proudly behind this shining symbol and of the freedoms Americans enjoy.

-One of the first badges AHG girls earn, in fact, is the ‘Our Flag’ badge—which conveys a knowledge of our flag’s history, a respect for its colors, and an understanding of how to carry, display, and handle the flag.
+One of the first badges AHG girls earn, in fact, is the ‘Our Flag’ badge, which conveys a knowledge of the flag’s history, a respect for its colors, and an understanding of how to carry, display, and handle the flag.

-In addition, an AHG volunteer in Louisville, Kentucky, wrote the song “Old Glory”—to help teach flag etiquette to her young members in a fun, engaging way.
-The song is filed with ASCAP as an AHG copyrighted property, and its first live performance was at AHG’s 10-year anniversary in 2005.
+In addition, an AHG volunteer in Louisville, Kentucky, wrote the song “Old Glory” to help teach flag etiquette to her young members in a fun, engaging way.
+The song is filed with The American Society of Composers, Authors, and Publishers (ASCAP) as an AHG copyrighted property, and its first live performance was at AHG’s 10-year anniversary in 2005.
 Among its lyrics are these beautiful words: